 - the amount and types of crime in the area using the PSNI crime mapping

 - whether anyone nearby has been a victim of crime

 - whether any business crime partnerships exist in the area - eg Retailers Against Crime

 Consider using a security checklist when undertaking a safety survey to ensure that you cover all areas of concern.
-Download the PSNI business crime reduction self-assessment checklist (PDF, 40KB).
+Download the PSNI's business crime reduction self-assessment checklist (PDF, 40KB).

 You should keep notes on your security survey to help future security plans and make them more effective.

-There are four areas to consider for your survey:
+There are four areas to consider for your security survey:

 - environment - the area around your business - eg the street or alleys bordering your premises

-- perimeter - how someone could gain access to your premises from the public space
+- perimeter - how someone could gain access to your business property from the public space

 - the shell - eg doors and windows that could provide access to your buildings